 Of course, early June is also a culinary season.
-That is, barbecue grills are eased out on their squeaky, rusty wheels, dust covers pulled off and spiders brushed away; fires are lit and smoke is in the air, cueing our senses for the grilled meats and chunky vegetables to come, along with chilled salads soaked in sweet/sharp vinaigrettes or dolled up with fruit like blood orange or quivering mounds of soft ripened white cheese.
-The palate, like our kitchen knives, are whetted.
+That is, barbecue grills are eased out on their squeaky, rusty wheels, dust covers pulled off and spiders brushed away; fires are lit and smoke is in the air, cueing our senses for the grilled meats and chunky vegetables to come, along with chilled salads soaked in sweet/sharp vinaigrettes or dolled up with fruit like blood orange or quivering mounds of soft-ripened white cheese.
+The palate, like our kitchen knives, is whetted.

-I think of the old man around this time of year because I associate him with the huge array of foods that he turned out from his old fashioned, egg shaped clay hibachi that he had purchased in Japan (when stationed there in the Air Force during the early 1960s), called the kamado — a slightly smaller precursor, with fewer bells and whistles, to the ceramic cookers now better known as Big Green Egg.
+I think of the old man around this time of year because I associate him with the huge array of foods that he turned out from his old-fashioned, egg-shaped clay hibachi that he had purchased in Japan (when stationed there in the Air Force during the early 1960s), called the kamado — a slightly smaller precursor, with fewer bells and whistles, to the ceramic cookers now better known as Big Green Egg.
 As a kid, I always thought that the yearly unveiling of the kamado was very cool because it looked just like a giant grenade (ka-boom!).
-Even though it never exploded, to the disappointment of my imagination, kamado cookery was my dad's métier — his ticket to culinary Olympics, if there ever was one.
+Even though it never exploded, to the disappointment of my imagination, kamado cookery was my dad's métier — his ticket to the culinary Olympics if there ever was one.

-There might also be Filipino style pancit (noodles) and lumpia (golden fried pork spring rolls) with sweet-sour chili spiced dips.
-Huli huli (Hawaiian rock salted, mildly marinated and “turned,” also on the smoky kamado) style halves of chicken.
+There might also be Filipino-style pancit (noodles) and lumpia (golden fried pork spring rolls) with sweet-sour chili spiced dips.
+Huli (Hawaiian rock salted, mildly marinated, and “turned,” also on the smoky kamado) style halves of chicken.
 Finished with refreshing servings of Jell-O with fruit cocktail and cottage cheese.

 In the spring (and come to think of it, all the way through Christmas), Caparoso Sr.’s pièce de resistance was, by universal acclaim, his kalbi (i.e., Korean) style barbecued beef short ribs.
-There is not a drop of Korean blood in the Caparoso family, but I've never tasted a Korean's version of beef short ribs that was better.
-Incidentally, my dad also usually charred pork spare ribs in the kamado right alongside the short ribs — I swear, so that he could always tell the same ol' dad-joke, "Would you care for more?... we have ribs to spare."
+There is not a drop of Korean blood in the Caparoso family, but I've never tasted a Korean version of beef short ribs that was better.
+Incidentally, my dad also usually charred pork spare ribs in the kamado right alongside the short ribs — I swear, so that he could always tell the same old dad joke, "Would you care for more?... we have ribs to spare."

 Diagram courtesy of The Kamado Evangelist.